 Our stock price may be volatile.
-From July 1, 2021, the date our stock began trading on Nasdaq, through March 1, 2022 our stock price fluctuated from a low of \$4.60 to a high of \$26.98.
+From July 1, 2021, the date our stock began trading on Nasdaq, through March 20, 2024, our stock price fluctuated from a low of \$1.87 to a high of \$26.98.
 The stock market in general and the market for biopharmaceutical companies in particular have experienced extreme volatility that has often been unrelated to the operating performance of particular companies.
 As a result of this volatility, investors may not be able to sell their common stock at or above the price paid for the shares.
 The market price for our common stock may be influenced by many factors, including:

-- the commencement, enrollment or results of our clinical trials, including INTERCEPT-AD and any future clinical trials we may conduct, or changes in the development status of our product candidates; - any delay in our regulatory filings for ACU193 or any other product candidate we may develop, and any adverse development or perceived adverse development with respect to the applicable regulatory authority's review of such filings, including without limitation the FDA's issuance of a "refusal to file" letter or a request for additional information; - · delays in, or termination of, clinical trials; - adverse regulatory decisions, including failure to receive regulatory approval of our product candidates;
+- the commencement, enrollment or results of our clinical trials, including INTERCEPT-AD, ALTITUDE-AD and any future clinical trials we may conduct, or changes in the development status of our product candidates; - any delay in our regulatory filings for sabirnetug or any other product candidate we may develop, and any adverse development or perceived adverse development with respect to the applicable regulatory authority's review of such filings, including without limitation the FDA's issuance of a "refusal to file" letter or a request for additional information; - delays in, or termination of, clinical trials; - adverse regulatory decisions, including failure to receive regulatory approval of our product candidates; - unanticipated serious safety concerns related to the use of sabirnetug or any other product candidate we develop; - changes in financial estimates by us or by any equity research analysts who might cover our stock; - conditions or trends in our industry; - changes in the market valuations of similar companies; - announcements by our competitors of new product candidates or technologies, or the results of clinical trials or regulatory decisions; - stock market price and volume fluctuations of comparable companies and, in particular, those that operate in the biopharmaceutical industry; - publication of research reports about us or our industry or positive or negative recommendations or withdrawal of research coverage by securities analysts; - announcements by us or our competitors of significant acquisitions, strategic partnerships or divestitures; - our relationships with our collaborators; - announcements of investigations or regulatory scrutiny of our operations or lawsuits filed against us;

-- unanticipated serious safety concerns related to the use of ACU193 or any other product candidate we develop; - changes in financial estimates by us or by any equity research analysts who might cover our stock; - conditions or trends in our industry; - · changes in the market valuations of similar companies; - announcements by our competitors of new product candidates or technologies, or the results of clinical trials or regulatory decisions; - stock market price and volume fluctuations of comparable companies and, in particular, those that operate in the biopharmaceutical industry; - publication of research reports about us or our industry or positive or negative recommendations or withdrawal of research coverage by securities analysts; - announcements by us or our competitors of significant acquisitions, strategic partnerships or divestitures; - · our relationships with our collaborators; - announcements of investigations or regulatory scrutiny of our operations or lawsuits filed against us; - investors' general perception of our company and our business; - recruitment or departure of key personnel; - overall performance of the equity markets; - trading volume of our common stock; - disputes or other developments relating to proprietary rights, including patents, litigation matters and our ability to obtain patent protection for our technologies; - significant lawsuits, including patent or stockholder litigation; - changes in the structure of healthcare payment systems; - · general political and economic conditions; and - other events or factors, many of which are beyond our control.
+- investors' general perception of our company and our business; - recruitment or departure of key personnel; - overall performance of the equity markets; - trading volume of our common stock; - disputes or other developments relating to proprietary rights, including patents, litigation matters and our ability to obtain patent protection for our technologies; - significant lawsuits, including patent or stockholder litigation; - changes in the structure of healthcare payment systems; - general political and economic conditions; and - other events or factors, many of which are beyond our control.

-The stock market in general, Nasdaq and biotechnology companies in particular, have experienced extreme price and volume fluctuations that have often been unrelated or disproportionate to the operating performance of these companies, including very recently in connection with the ongoing COVID-19 pandemic and conflict with Russia and Ukraine, which have resulted in decreased stock prices for many companies notwithstanding the lack of a fundamental change in their underlying business models or prospects.
-Broad market and industry factors, including potentially worsening economic conditions and other adverse effects or developments relating to the ongoing COVID-19 pandemic, especially as more infectious variants of the virus emerge, and conflict with Russia and Ukraine may negatively affect the market price of our common stock, regardless of our actual operating performance.
+The stock market in general, and Nasdaq and biotechnology companies listed on Nasdaq in particular, have experienced extreme price and volume fluctuations that have often been unrelated or disproportionate to the operating performance of these companies, which have resulted in decreased stock prices for many companies notwithstanding the lack of a fundamental change in their underlying business models or prospects.
+Broad market and industry factors, including potentially worsening economic conditions and other adverse effects or developments may negatively affect the market price of our common stock, regardless of our actual operating performance.
 The realization of any of the above risks or any of a broad range of other risks, including those described in this section, could have a significant and material adverse impact on the market price of our common stock.